preetbhullar90/html-css-repository/README.md

 * I used three font style Lato,Oswald and sans-serif.
 * I have used Lato only for the paragraphs.
 * I have used Oswald for the headings.
-* I have used the font Sans-serif for backup in instances where if correct link isnt provided to the css3 file then your Goole font will not work but sans-serif always works.
+* I have used the font Sans-serif for backup in instances where if the correct link isn’t provided to the css3 file, a font type is still available.
+If this occurs and the Google font does not work the backup font sans-serif will always work.

 ### Imagery
 * The images used in this website play a very important role in the user experience of the website.